abhi3700/evm-playground/libs/foundry/README.md

 ## About

+Components:

-- `forge`: CLI tool to tests, builds, and deploys your smart contracts.
+- [`forge`](https://github.com/foundry-rs/foundry/tree/master/forge): CLI tool to tests, builds, and deploys your smart contracts.
-- `cast`: to interact with the EVM chain & performing Ethereum RPC calls
+- [`cast`](https://github.com/foundry-rs/foundry/tree/master/cast): to interact with the EVM chain & performing Ethereum RPC calls
-- `anvil`: to run a local node like Truffle's Ganache, Hardhat localnode.
+- [`anvil`](https://github.com/foundry-rs/foundry/tree/master/anvil): to run a local node like Truffle's Ganache, Hardhat localnode.
+- [`chisel`](https://github.com/foundry-rs/foundry/tree/master/chisel): REPL for Solidity.
+It allows to open a console and interact with the EVM chain (simulated) like `$ npx hardhat console`

 ## Installation